 Contract liabilities are recorded primarily as deferred revenues when payments are received or due in advance of the Company's performance, including amounts which may be refundable.
 The deferred revenue balance is primarily related to accounts receivable or cash payments recorded in advance of satisfying the Company's performance obligations related to sales of pass products prior to the start of the ski season, private club initiation fees and other related advance purchase products, including advance purchase lift tickets, multiple-day lift tickets, ski school lessons, equipment rentals and lodging advance deposits.
-Due to the seasonality of the Company's operations, its largest deferred revenue balances occur during the North American pass product selling window, which generally begins in the fourth quarter of its fiscal year.
-Deferred revenue balances of a short-term nature were \$256.4 million and \$335.7 million as of July 31, 2020 and 2019, respectively.
-Deferred revenue balances of a long-term nature, comprised primarily of long-term private club initiation fee revenue, were \$121.9 million and \$124.3 million as of July 31, 2020 and 2019, respectively.
-For the year ended July 31, 2020, the Company recognized approximately \$266.5 million of revenue that was included in the deferred revenue balance as of July 31, 2019.
-As of July 31, 2020, the weighted average remaining period over which revenue for unsatisfied performance obligations on long-term private club contracts will be recognized was approximately 16 years.
+Due to the seasonality of the Company's operations, its largest deferred revenue balances occur during the North American pass product selling window, which generally begins in the third quarter of its fiscal year.
+Deferred revenue balances of a short-term nature were \$456.5 million and \$256.4 million as of July 31, 2021 and 2020, respectively, and the increase was primarily due to an increase in pass product sales for the 2021/2022 North American ski season as compared to the prior year from the beginning of the selling season through each respective fiscal year-end, due largely to the lack of any spring sales deadlines in fiscal year 2020 as a result of COVID-19.
+Deferred revenue balances of a long-term nature, comprised primarily of long-term private club initiation fee revenue, were \$121.0 million and \$121.9 million as of July 31, 2021 and 2020, respectively.
+For the year ended July 31, 2021, the Company recognized approximately \$232.8 million of revenue that was included in the deferred revenue balance as of July 31, 2020.
+As of July 31, 2021, the weighted average remaining period over which revenue for unsatisfied performance obligations on long-term private club contracts will be recognized was approximately 16 years.

 Contract assets are recorded as trade receivables when the right to consideration is unconditional.
-Trade receivable balances were \$106.7 million and \$270.9 million as of July 31, 2020 and 2019, respectively.
+Trade receivable balances were \$345.4 million and \$106.7 million as of July 31, 2021 and 2020, respectively.
 Payments from customers are based on billing terms established in the contracts with customers, which vary by the type of customer, the location and the products or services offered.
 The term between invoicing and when payment is due is not significant.
 For certain products or services and customer types, contracts require payment before the products are delivered or services are provided to the customer.
 Impairment losses related to contract assets are recognized through the Company's allowance for doubtful accounts analysis.
 Contract asset write-offs are evaluated on an individual basis.